 Buy mixed lengths of skirting board to suit different wall lengths so that you do not end up with too much wastage.

-When joining pieces of skirting together in the corner of a room, corners can be mitred so that the two pieces join at an equal angle of around 45 degrees.
-This is quite fiddly to achieve as corners in the rooms of period houses do not tend to be exactly 90 degrees.
+It's fairly simple to fit skirting boards.
+Measure the side of the room you are going to be starting off with - we suggest starting with a short run to get your head around the job.
+Cut the skirting to the correct length for this run.
+Put against the wall to double check it has been cut to the correct length.
+If it's joining architrave the cut needs to be at 90 degrees.
+If it's joining another piece of skirting on a corner the cut should be at 45 degrees (the 45 degree cut is different depending on whether it's an internal or external angle).
+This is a mitred corner.
+This is so that the two pieces join at an equal angle of around 45 degrees.
+This can be quite fiddly to achieve as corners in the rooms of period houses do not tend to be exactly 90 degrees.
 As a result there is usually a requirement to fill any gaps and it may be difficult to achieve a neat result.
 As an alternative which you may find easier to work with, one piece is cut at 90 degrees and the other one is joined into it having been cut to the profile with a coping saw.

 When joining two pieces of skirting together in the middle of a run it is neatest to use a diagonal cut to join the pieces rather than a vertical cut as the join lines will be less noticeable.
 If your wall is not completely flat, you might have to build out from the wall with another piece of wood to give a flat surface to attach the skirting.
 (This would be used for very uneven walls).
 Similarly your floor may not be completely flat so you may need to trim the skirting to the floor profile before fitting.